khushichauhan-22/project-demo/README.md

 # project-demo
-this is my first reository.
+this is my first git reository. author- khushi chauhan